EU AI Act: Frequently Asked Questions Answered

 - Up to 7.5 million EUR or 1% of global annual turnover for supplying incorrect, incomplete, or misleading information to regulatory authorities or notified bodies.

-For SMEs and startups, the fixed-amount caps serve as effective maximums.
-The regulation includes proportionality provisions that require enforcement authorities to consider the entity's size, market share, and economic viability.
+There is some relief built in for smaller players.
+For SMEs and startups, the fixed-amount caps act as the effective ceiling, and the regulation's proportionality provisions require enforcement authorities to weigh the entity's size, market share, and economic viability before they set a number.

 5. Does the EU AI Act Apply Outside the EU?

-Yes.
-Article 2(1) gives the AI Act significant extraterritorial reach.
+Yes, and this catches a lot of teams off guard.
+Article 2(1) gives the AI Act real extraterritorial reach.
 The regulation applies to:

 - Providers placing AI systems on the EU market or putting them into service in the EU, regardless of where they are established.